techjay-c/tp/docs/UserGuide.md

 Searches for a patient by their `PATIENT_ID` in ToothTracker.
 This command helps you find a unique patient based on the provided `PATIENT_ID`.
 This is useful when:
 * You want to confirm the identity of a specific patient before using further commands.
-* You need quick access to one specific patient's particulars.
+* You need quick access to a specific patient's particulars.

 **Format:** `search-patient PATIENT_ID`